Made in Australia from imported and local ingredientsFood Label

 I minutely examined the label and wondered what those words were within the bracketsGlenn A. Baker

 I use contributed information if it is plausible or verifiable.

 Many people have emailed me with corrections, suggestions, and answers to my questions: experts, collectors or researchers; people who were there, friends of the band, or sons and daughters of the artist; people who remembered some fact that everyone else had forgotten.

-Thanks to chart compilers Gavin Ryan (Australia) and Dean Scapolo (New Zealand) whose chart books may be ordered here.
+Thanks to chart compilers Gavin Ryan (Australian Chart Books) and Dean Scapolo (Complete New Zealand Music Charts).

 The Australian bush was uniquely deficient in original songs.
 The most famous of them, “Waltzing Matilda” is set to a Scottish tune; “Click Go the Shears” to an American one.
 “The Banks of the Condamine” seems to have been a resetting of an English song from the Napoleonic Wars.Don Watson, The Bush (2014), p 109.